frehnejc/NerdDinner/README.md

     show all dinners.

-15. You can scale down the App Service plan to save on costs as the default Plan is P1V2 so you can scale down to B1 or D1 if you plan to run for less than 240 mins per day.
+15. You can scale down the App Service plan to save on costs as the default Plan is P1V2 so you can scale down to B1.